jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Cross Zone Load Balancing

 Each load balancer instance distributes traffic evenly across all registered instances in all availability zones.
+If one AZ has 2 targets and another one has 8 targets, then with cross-zone, the LBs in each availability zone will route to any instance, so each will receive 10% of the traffic.
+Without that, the 2 targets zone will receive 25% traffic each, and the instance on the othe AZ only 6.25% of the traffic.
 This is the default setting for ALB and free of charge.
 It is disabled by default for NLB.

 ### TLS - Transport Layer Security,